Sharing is caring. The best places for shared plates

 128 Lichfield Street, Christchurch Central City, Christchurch

-And if sharing isn’t your thinking (because let’s be honest, sometimes we just want our dinner all to ourselves), then you’re in luck - they have an extensive bistro menu for traditional dining.
+And if sharing isn’t your thing (because let’s be honest, sometimes we just want our dinner all to ourselves), then you’re in luck - they have an extensive bistro menu for traditional dining.

 The Monday Room